C4rbyn3m4n/wine_reviews_data_analysis/README.md

 Our project investigates the main characteristics of popular movies in recent years.
-We will be using the data available at:
+We will be using the data available at: https://www.kaggle.com/zynicide/wine-reviews
-TBA